 Govt.
-Guidance on shielding and extremely vulnerable list.
+Guidance on shielding and extremely vulnerable list: https://tinyurl.com/gv2xjzu

 Please note that if you are taking the drug fludrocortisone for Postural Orthostatic Tachycardia Syndrome (PoTS), which helps to increase blood volume, this drug can cause immune system depression.